Data Revolution, Open Data and Public Sector Information

-I have been planning on writing a short blog on the HLP report and the role of ICTs in the post-2015 agenda.
-As I see it, the report has missed a big opportunity here (as the old MDGs did!) by focusing only in one aspect of the potential of the new technologies in enhancing human development.
-While in the 2000s the focus was access to ICTs (and thus target 18), now we have shifted to data, as in digital data.
+I have been planning to write a short blog post on the HLP report and the role of ICTs in the post-2015 agenda.
+As I see it, the report has missed a big opportunity (as the old MDGs did!) by focusing only on one aspect of the potential of new technologies to enhance human development.
+While in the 2000s the focus was on access to ICTs (and thus target 18), we have now shifted to data, specifically digital data.

-While thinking about the arguments I realized that further research and thinking was needed.
-First of all, I needed to fully understand what we mean by “data” and “data revolution” and then link his to the context of developing countries.
-This led me to think on the broader concept of public sector information – not just data.
+While considering the arguments, I realized that further research and reflection were needed.
+Firstly, I needed to fully understand what we mean by “data” and “data revolution” and then link this to the context of developing countries.
+This led me to think about the broader concept of public sector information—not just data.

 So here are some thoughts on all of this.